IbrahimOraby-7/Car-Rental-System/README.md

 # Car-Rental-System
-front and back end code for car rental system made with students in ANU
+Front-end and back-end code for a car rental system developed by students at Alexandria University, featuring a Google authentication mechanism.